 Overall ranking: 2nd out of 24.

 Review synopsis: There aren’t many Cold War era spy films more entertaining than From Russia With Love.
 There are only a handful of Bond films that can compete with it.
-FRWL never seems to drag on, it’s well-written and directed.
+FRWL never seems to drag on because it’s well-written and directed.
 It’s a great view into what made Fleming create Bond.
 Connery proves here why he is the best 007 actor to ever play the role.
 The movie exudes sexy, cool confidence.